WebberZone/code-library/README.md

 These are not add-on plugins as they would sit in their own repository.

-Each plugin has a separate folder which contains its own set of sub-folders (categories).
+Each plugin developed by WebberZone has a separate folder which contains its own set of sub-folders (categories).
 Each of these categories contain their set of snippets.
 Each snippet is placed in its own file with a name that describes what it does.

 ## Using snippets